luc4leone/testing-javascript-array-methods/README.md

 and some of my own:

-1) Wait for the DOM to be ready before executing javascript by putting javascript code before the closing body tag, instead of using `setTimeout()`, which looks to me more complex than necessary
+1) Wait for the DOM to be ready before executing javascript by putting javascript code before the closing `body` tag, instead of using `setTimeout()`, which looks to me more complex than necessary
-2) Set the body background with a call to a helper method, instead of doing it directly into the `runTests()` method
+2) Set the `body` background style property with a call to a helper method, instead of doing it directly into the `runTests()` method
-3) Delete the global vars binding to the `TinyTest` object (in my case `SimpleTest`), becasue I don't see its use
+3) Delete the global variables binding to the `TinyTest` object (in my case `SimpleTest`), because I don't see its usefulness
-4) Delete some global var:
+4) Delete some global variable:
   - `assert()`, becasue I don't use it
   - `assertEquals()`, becasue I always use the strict form
-  - `tests()`, becasue when I call the main method of the `SimpleTest` object, I'd like to use the dot notation for clarity: `SimpleTest.runTest()`
+  - `tests()`, because when I call the main method of the `SimpleTest` object, I'd like to use the dot notation for clarity: `SimpleTest.runTest()`
 5) Make the `eq()` alias point to `assertStrictEqual()`

 ## The testing process

-1. Write the name of the test (which is a property of the object I pass to `tests()`).
+1. Write the name of the test (which is a property of the object I pass to `runTests()`).

 2. Make the test fail.